Hemingway’s Study- Chaos and Creativity

 available 24/7

-A psychiatrist, Dr. Melissa Welby says this about managing bipolar disorder(a form of chronic depression).
+At this link, a psychiatrist, Dr. Melissa Welby, says this about managing bipolar disorder(a form of chronic depression).

 “A key to managing bipolar disorder is to recognize early relapse warning signs.
 Medication will minimize, but not eliminate, mood swings for many people coping with bipolar disorder. “